hauska7/klubdyskusyjny/docs/index.md

 Polecana myszka jakby ktos kupowal tak jak ja: Mysz laserowa HP QY778AA

 Potencjalne gry: Wormsy, Heroes 3, Kozacy 3, Age of Empires 2, Age of Empires 3, Achtung die kurve, Call of Duty 4.

+### church of men

+I am a man
+I do what should be done
+I trust in one man
+we do what should be done

+jestem czlowiekiem
+robie to co sluszne
+ufam jednemu czlowiekowi
+razem robimy to co sluszne